Tim Barnett (politician): After Parliament

 Barnett was appointed as the global programmes manager for the World AIDS Campaign in February 2009 and was based in Cape Town, South Africa.

 In July 2012, Barnett returned to New Zealand and was appointed as general secretary of the Labour Party.

 In October 2015, Barnett was appointed to the iwi tribal authority of the Ngāi Tūhoe as the Group Manager for Iwi (Tribe) based at the Southern Hemisphere's largest living building, Te Uru Taumatua, in Taneatua.
 In that role Barnett held the portfolio's Health, Housing, Education and Social Well-Being.
 Barnett resided in the rural township of Ruatoki during that period.

 In June 2017, Barnett become the CEO of FinCap (The National Building Financial Capability Trust), a new nationwide organisation dedicated to serving and strengthening New Zealand's network of financial capability and budget advice agencies.
 Those local services support people facing urgent and deep financial problems to manage their debts and successfully find ways forward.
 FinCap has a network of 200 agencies throughout NZ and works with government and NGOs on a range of issues that aims to change of landscape of harm that debt and other associated factors has on the well being of all New Zealanders.

 To date, Barnett also supports and assist with iwi governance strategic planning as an advisor and a mentor to Members of the New Zealand Parliament.

+In 2025 Barnett was appointed chief executive of the Community Trust of Mid and South Canterbury.